 Even if your horse knows how to use its hindquarters and core muscles to hold up a rider, your riding can counteract any attempt by your horse to carry you well.
 If you are too heavy for the horse or ride like a sack of potatoes–bouncing and pounding on your horse’s back with every step–your horse will get a sore back, its muscles can weaken, and its back may become hollow.

 Age-Related Hollow or Sway Backs

 As a horse ages, its muscles weaken.
-This can lead to the sway back we often associate with old horses.
-This is just one of the reasons why it's important for a horse to get exercise throughout its life, in order to keep muscles in tone.
+This can lead to the swayback we often associate with old horses.
+This is just one of the reasons why a horse needs to get exercise throughout its life, to keep muscles in tone.
 Lack of muscle at any age can cause a horse's back to hollow out.

 Correcting a Hollow Back